input-output-hk/cardano-sl/docs/delegation_design_spec.md

     Additional, personal, information on the stake pool operator will be hosted separately from the blockchain, see \ref{stakepool-registration}.

-[^incentives]: This will be elaborated once this document is merged with the incentives design document.
-TODO: provide the section reference.

 If a stakepool can foresee that it will cease operations, it can announce this intent by posting a _stakepool retirement certificate_.